arfc/osier/paper/paper.md

 classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset[@nationalrenewableenergylaboratory:2023] but users are also able to define their own.
-In order to run `osier`, users are only required to supply an energy demand time series and a list of `osier.Technology` objects.
+In order to run `osier`, users are required to supply an energy demand time series and a list of `osier.Technology` objects.
 Users can optionally provide weather data to incorporate solar or wind energy.